Mexico. The most populous Spanish speaking country in the world and one of the most influential in terms of Spanish language film and literature.

 There you have it!

-29 Mexican slang words and expression to impress your friends and have you sounding like a native in no time.
+29 Mexican slang words and expression to impress your friends while travelling in Central America and sound fluent in Spanish in no time!

 You’ll be able to speak Mexican Spanish with greater confidence without the fear of being laughed at for using “textbook phrases” or formal Spanish.